revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 </details>

 ---
-18. What is role of Scrum Master?
+18. What is the role of the Scrum Master?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)